 - Look for bulging or leaking capacitors.
 Having either of these means you should shut down the drive immediately and get it repaired !
 The risk is an expensive cascade of component damage.

-Moisture/Condensation – a common problem in many plants.
+A common problem in many plants.
 Excess moisture can cause corrosion damaging the circuit boards in your electronics.
 A VFD that operates 24/7 usually creates enough heat from the heatsink to prevent internal condensation.
 If you run yours less often, you will need to take steps to prevent condensation.
 What can you do about this?

 - Dehumidifiers can help but make sure they are not dripping near electronic equipment.
 There are many dehumidifier choices so get help making the best choice for your environment.